jeffreytano/jeffreytano.github.io/_pages/Shortcuts.md

 Write `// @ts-ignore` right above the line you wish to ignore error

-## See availble properties / option
+## See available properties / option

 press `Ctrl + Space` to view options